sameerrakshe/EvolentHealth/README.md

 - Add a contact
 - Edit contact
 - Delete/Inactivate a contact

-## (No Authentication provided, No logging provided (That doesn't mean I am not aware of such stuff)
+(No Authentication provided, No logging provided )

 ## Prerequisite
  1. Dot Net Core 3.1